Construction History - 01/15/02| Home | October 2, 2001 | November 14, 2001 | January 15, 2002 | |

 Issues:

-• Weight!
+Protect arms from saws.
+Protect wheels from impacts.
+Weight!
 I helped the weight situation by eliminating the flipping mechanism (I'm sad), and only using a single piece aluminum chassis.
 However, what you see here in the pictures still weigh 50 pounds.
 Only have 10 pounds to play with.
 I like to say a conservative 7 pounds to play with.
+Remaining big ticket items to be purchased: FM/PCM radio system, battery charger, 4 more gel cell batteries, aluminum arms, maybe aluminum rims.